brave/qa-resources/wikitemplate-minorCRbumpDesktop.md

 - [ ]  Check signature: If OS Run `spctl --assess --verbose /Applications/Brave-Browser-Beta.app/` and make sure it returns `accepted`.
 If Windows right click on the `brave_installer-x64.exe` and go to Properties, go to the Digital Signatures tab and double click on the signature.
 Make sure it says "The digital signature is OK" in the popup window

 ### Widevine

 - [ ]  Verify `Widevine Notification` is shown when you visit Netflix for the first time
 - [ ]  Test that you can stream on Netflix on a fresh profile after installing Widevine
+- [ ]  Verify `Widevine Notification` is shown when you visit HBO Max for the first time
+- [ ]  Test that you can stream on HBO Max on a fresh profile after installing Widevine

 ### Rewards